MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-nondeductible-vat.md

 Because it can be difficult to know where and how an item is used, you must contact the local tax authorities in your country to determine whether a specified percentage of the VAT is deductible based on historical data.

 > [!IMPORTANT]
-> Currently this global feature is available in all countries with enable VAT, **except in Belgium, Italy, Norway, and Spain**.
-These localizations already have existing local feature and they will be upgraded in the future period.
-Do not run this feature in these countries as the upgrade procedure doesn't exist!
+> Currently this global feature is available in all countries with enabled VAT **except for Belgium, Italy, Norway, and Spain**.
+These localizations already have existing local feature and will be upgraded in the future.
+Don't run this feature in these countries because the upgrade procedure doesn't exist.

 ## Use non-deductible VAT